How Big Should a Pet Portrait Be?

-In these two examples, the painting above looks as big (or bigger) than the one below.
+In these two examples, the painting above looks almost as big than the one below.
 It fits snugly between the brick surround and the far wall.

 But in reality it’s exactly half the size of the chocolate lab below.
 Room size and display space really make a difference!

-Tips on Finding the Right Size for You and Your Home
+Tips on Pet Portrait Sizing: How to find the Right Size for Your and Your Home

 Despite all that, making sure the art you want will fit in your home is easy.

 All you need to do is grab some tape, and measure it out.

 It doesn’t matter if your tape-art is square or off.
 You can get a really good feel for size by doing this!

 The “Tape Method” of art sizing works for prints, too!

 If you have questions about other aspects of getting a custom portrait made, like reference photos, timelines or colour schemes, I’d love to hear from you.
 Use my contact form to upload images, or get in touch with me directly at firstname.lastname@example.org.